Technical demo: Bibliotheca

 | commit | love-demo @ e5148ac4..8d8c87c5 |

-top of the previous animation code.
-The primary change is the
+the previous animation code.
+The primary change is the introduction

-weights, applies a weighted influences on each vertex from
+applies a weighted influences on each vertex from the Joints

-the Joints uniform.
-Joints is an array of
+uniform.
+Joints is an array of transformation matrices, one

 Referencing joint weights and joint indices from a shader storage buffer rather than vertex attributes also continues the pattern of deliberately avoiding the Mesh API.